-Of course you want to look fabulous, so a fancy dress, shoes, hair, make up and jewelry are a must.
+Of course, you want to look fabulous, so a fancy dress, shoes, hair, makeup, and jewelry are a must.
 You must make a good impression; hence the grand ballroom with good food, drinks, exotic flowers, and the list goes on and on.
-After your wedding day, you may never visit that ballroom again, the food has been consumed, the flowers have wilted and the dress is in storage or on EBay.
-The one thing that keeps on giving again and again is those pictures.
+After your wedding day, you may never visit that ballroom again, the food has been consumed, the flowers have wilted, and the dress is in storage or on eBay.
+The one thing that keeps on giving, again and again, is those pictures.
 And all too often the process of choosing your professional wedding photographer is an afterthought.
-Here are five mistakes to avoid when choosing your professional wedding photographer.
+Here are five mistakes to avoid when selecting your professional wedding photographer.

 #1: Not requesting testimonials/reference

 Check out the independent review sites like www.weddingwire.com, theknot.com and Google Plus pages for reviews.
 Find out what the customer says about the photographer you are about to hire.
 If they did not enjoy their experience chances are neither would you.